Creating a Project in QGIS

 1. Open QGIS

-2. Open the Create Mergin Maps Project tool:
+QGIS plugin Create Mergin Maps Project

-3. Select New basic QGIS project:
+3. Choose the first option: New basic QGIS project

 # Add layers